liferay/liferay-docs/develop/tutorials/articles/02-mvc/02-writing-a-data-driven-application/01-using-service-builder.markdown

+---
+header-id: using-service-builder-to-generate-a-persistence-fr
+---

-# Using Service Builder to Generate a Persistence Framework [](id=using-service-builder-to-generate-a-persistence-fr)
+# Using Service Builder to Generate a Persistence Framework

 In the last learning path, you built an application using Liferay's Model-View-Controller portlet framework.
 MVC is a great design pattern for web